 Rose Elliott buys a book entitled ‘The Three Mothers’ by the architect Varelli, which details how he built houses for each of the three powerful witches known as The Three Mothers.
 Rose realises that the New York apartment building she lives in is the house of Mater Tenebrarum, The Mother of Darkness.
 Rose is then followed and stabbed to death.
 Her brother Mark comes from Rome to investigate, encountering a series of bizarre occult murders centred around the apartment.

 Italian director Dario Argento had great international success with his Suspiria (1977), which served to turn Argento into a cult director.
 Argento next went onto make Inferno, announcing that it was the second film in a trilogy about The Three Mothers, of which Suspiria was the first.
+However, Inferno did poorly at the box-office and had spotty international distribution and so Argento abandoned immediate plans to make a third film.
 The trilogy remained uncompleted for a quarter century after this – although Luigi Cozzi’s cheap The Black Cat (1990) unofficially purported to do so – until Dario Argento returned to it 27 years later with Mother of Tears: The Third Mother (2007).
+The original was later remade as Suspiria (2018).

 Dario Argento is a director who has always regarded plots as a necessary evil.
 Both Suspiria and Inferno are the natural out-thrust of Argento’s earlier giallo mysteries like The Bird with the Crystal Plumage (1970), The Cat O’Nine Tails (1971), Four Flies on Grey Velvet (1971) and Deep Red (1976) in that they allow him to dissociate style from the rational needs of thriller narrative.
 The half-clues that haunt Argento’s giallo mysteries still remain here – the mystery about the key below the soles of one’s feet, the scratched word “Mater” – but they are so dissevered from plot as to be almost superfluous.
 Inferno has little or no plot at all; it is almost pure effect.